rthrblck/guidelines/README.md

 - [ ] Inputs

 - [ ] SVG
-  - [ ] Is there clipping happening on the bottom of the SVG because of bumping it down a fraction of a pixel to avoid clipping at the top?
+  - [ ] Figure out how to make the horizontal line end condition be if there is enough space before the bottom margin to render a full set of lines

 - [ ] Make it exportable
-  - [X] Implement svg2pdf.js, trigger it with a button
   - [ ] Figure out why it isn't rendering correctly in pdf

 Make it right